 When talking about shares, the term refers to the stocks that are available for trading or are outstanding.
 Or, we can say these relate to the shares that have not been repurchased by the issuing company.
 Often we may just call it a float.

 Collection Float – Bank Deposits

 When it comes to bank deposits, the term refers to the deposit that is not yet available to use.
-Or, the amount that a customer deposit, but is still to reach to the company.
-The collection float is generally about the use of a check, and we may also call it bank collection float.
+Or the amount that a customer deposit but is still to reach to the company.
+The collection float is generally about using a check, and we may also call it a bank collection float.
 It is the amount of all such checks in transition.

 For example, Company A deposits a check of $500 into the account of Company B from an out-of-state bank.
 The fund may show in the bank account of Company B immediately.
-But, Company B won’t be able to use until the issuing bank honours the payment and transfer the funds to the Company A’s bank.
+But, Company B won’t be able to use it until the issuing bank honors the payment and transfer the funds to Company A’s bank.
 Such a process can take about two to five days.

 Collection Float vs Disbursement Float

 Collection float starts when a company receives the check from the customer and sends it to their bank for collection.
 During this time, the company raises the book value of its bank account in its books by the amount of the check.